flopezag/iotagent-node-lib/doc/installationguide.md

 considering the JSON native type (only for NGSIv2).
 * **multiCore**: When enabled, the IoT Agents runs in multi-thread environment to take advantage of multi-core systems.
 It allows two values `true` or `false`.
 This attribute is optional with default to false, which means that the IoTAgent runs in a single thread.
+For more details about multi-core functionality, please refer to the [Cluster](https://nodejs.org/api/cluster.html) module in Node.js.

 ### Configuration using environment variables